 You must make CPF contributions accurately for your employees who are Singapore Citizens and Permanent Residents.

 You have up to 14 days before the CPF contributions are due.
-Otherwise, a late payment interest of 1.5% per month will be charged.
+Otherwise, a late payment interest of 18% per annum (or 1.5% per month) will be charged.
 Rates for employees in the private sector are as follows.

 Source: CPF Website